 - Compile all available evidence, including the history and timeline of abuse or neglect

-- Research the law firm to see if it has successfully handled past nursing home lawsuits
+- See if they have successfully handled nursing home lawsuits

 Remember, working with an experienced attorney with your best interests at heart is much easier than filing a lawsuit yourself.
 If you try to file a lawsuit on your own, you could make mistakes that delay the case or cause it to be rejected.

-How Much Does a Nursing Home Abuse Lawyer Cost?
+How Much Does a Nursing Home Abuse Attorney Cost?

 Top nursing home abuse lawyers work on a contingency fee basis.
 This means they charge no upfront fees for their services.
-Further, they do not get paid unless you win the case.
+Further, they only get paid if you win the case.